TubaAdrienn/SZFM_2020_2_Softies/documentation/daily-standup.md

 ### 2020.11.25. - 4.3
 * Anna
+1. Checked methods waiting for testing.
+2. Decide testing method.
+3. No problems.

 * Csabi
 1. Today I don't have a time, so today's task go to next day.